 Anyone who has been out in the sun for too long, knows how wonderful it is to escape into the shade.
 Some water, yes, but certainly not as much a “thirsty” crop would need for irrigation.

-Field trials done in a University of Oregon Extension project, showed that each irrigation event in an agrivoltaic system can support crop growth for days instead of just hours as in a typical agricultural setting.
+Field trials done in an Oregon State University Extension project, showed that each irrigation event in an agrivoltaic system can support crop growth for days instead of just hours as in a typical agricultural setting.

 In one field trial, when irrigating every other day, the soil moisture stayed about 15 percent higher in the agrivoltaics system than in the control plot.